BrandonTang89/AbstractionProject/brandon-fl/brandonTypst.typ

 There are two ways to apply this for symbolic simulation.

+==== Parametrise the Indexing Relation
 The first stategy is to apply the parametric encoding to transform an independently computed indexing relation.
+This is described in the 2002 paper.
 Given a circuit, antecedent, input and output constraints, we will
 - Compute `param` on the input constraints
 - Substitute each BDD variable in the antecedent with the corresponding function from the parametric encoding
 - Compute an indexing relation using the automatic abstraction algorithm